padriba/NLP_MeTaxa/README.md

 # NLP-MeTaxa
 NLP-MeTaxa is a multilayer perceptron (MLP) classifier for taxonomic assignments, trained with DNA fragments represented by word2vec embeddings.
 The NLP-MeTaxa was evaluated on three datasets used in the first CAMI challenge, where the complexity is gradually ascendant among them, from the low until the high complexity dataset.
+# Videos

+The following videos show the main functions given by NLP-MeTaxa, tested in Windows and Linux environments.
+If you do not want to read the whole document you can simply watch  the videos.

 # Installation
    ## Docker image